 The major milestones

-Legal advisors and clients working towards protecting an intellectual property can follow the given workflow.
-This will save them time, energy and money.
+Legal advisors and clients working towards protecting intellectual property can follow the given workflow.
+This will save them time, energy, and money.

 - Once you have created the intellectual property document from scratch, send it to your legal advisor for review.
 He/she can add notes to the document to make it legally correct.

-- You can work on the suggestions and send it back to the advisor for approval.
+- You can work on the suggestions and send them back to the advisor for approval.
 The advisor can accept/reject the document or suggest further changes.

 - Once both you and the advisor are on the same page, you can e-sign the document to send it further to the government for approval.

-- You can also create separate folders in Revv to store all the relevant documents at a single place.
-This will help you relocate files easily in future.
+- You can also create separate folders in Revv to store all the relevant documents in a single place.
+This will help you relocate files easily in the future.